kurtjd/neorv32-rs/README.md

 **NOTE**: Unfortunately, NEORV32 is changing faster than I can produce this HAL, so efforts are currently paused until NEORV32 is a bit more stabilized.
 This project was started on `v1.12.1` but as of the time of this writing NEORV32 is on `v1.12.4` which has already introduced breaking changes to the register interface.

+*HOWEVER*, I'm continuing to improve the HALs in other ways, just not focusing on adding peripheral drivers at the moment.

 ## Overview
-This HAL currently supports the below peripherals for NEORV32 `v1.12.1` in a single-core configuration only (dual-core will likely work but memory safety is no longer guaranteed).
+This HAL currently supports the below peripherals for NEORV32 `v1.12.1`.

 Please see `embassy-neorv32/examples` for guidance on how to use this HAL in your own projects.
 Instructions for running the examples can be found below.